Fellows & Associates

 David Horan, Ph.D., Fellow, SDG Partnerships & Governance for the SDGs

-Dr. Horan is an Adjunct Research Fellow at University College Dublin’s School of Politics & International Relations.
+Dr. Horan is an Assistant Professor at Trinity Business School in Trinity College Dublin and a Fellow of Stakeholder Forum.
 Since 2018, David has been conducting research on data and governance frameworks for the SDGs with a focus on multi-stakeholder partnerships and their role in supporting effective and equitable implementation.
 He is the author of “A New Approach to Partnerships for SDG Transformations” and “Towards a Portfolio Approach: Partnerships for Sustainable Transformations.”
 From 2018-2020, David was a Visiting Scholar at Columbia University’s Center for Sustainable Development and UNSDSN in New York.

 Tanner Glenn, Associate